There is a balance in the body between phosphorus and calcium levels.

 take action to reduce it as soon as possible, so as to avoid secondary

-problems with the regulation of calcitriol and parathyroid stimulating
+with the regulation of calcitriol and parathyroid stimulating hormone

-hormone (PTH) progress, levels of PTH will continue to
+(PTH) progress, levels of PTH will continue to rise and eventually

-rise and eventually secondary hyperparathyroidism results.
-Blood calcium levels may appear
+secondary hyperparathyroidism results.
+Blood calcium levels may appear to

-to be normal or low but over time various symptoms may appear, including lack of
+be normal or low but over time various symptoms may appear, including lack

-Chronic kidney disease in dogs and cats: the pivotal
+Chronic kidney disease (CKD) in dogs and cats -

 cat to develop secondary hyperparathyroidism even if phosphorus levels and